 5. How do you justify the price of a headless commerce solution?

 This comes back to the "build vs. buy" conversation, technical debt, and surprise costs.
 The costs in the long run of building a headless solution in-house usually outweigh the cost of buying a service that’s already available to you, with engineers and teams maintaining it for you.
 Unless building in-house is going to offer you some differentiating aspect that’s not available to other brands, it likely isn’t where you want to channel your resources.

 Also keep in mind that if conversation rates are improving by 20% to 30%, as it has for many of our merchants—or even 5% to 10%—that’s going to be a significant return on investment.

 With a microservices approach especially, you’re enabling your brand to be extremely agile with your costs.
 In the long run, the cost of buying a top headless solution is money in your pocket that you might not realize today.

 Have more questions about headless commerce?
-Connect with Devin or another one of our headless commerce experts to talk further.
+Contact us to speak one of our headless commerce experts to talk further.

 You May Also Like